Overview#

 $ vsk init --template path/to/template my_project

 The template path may point to a file or a git repository.
 Templating is based on the cookiecutter project.
-The
+The default template can be forked to serve as a basis.
+If the environment variable VSK_TEMPLATE is defined, it will be used as template by default.

-Running a sketch with vsk run
+Running a sketch with vsk run#

 This commands execute the sketch script and displays the interactive viewer: